 Disposable income refers to the income actually available for use as consumption expenditure and saving.
-It includes both factor contrast national income includes only factor incomes.
+It includes only factor incomes.
 Broadly, therefore, if we are given national income we can find disposable income by making adjustments of non factor incomes.